Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: (Anti-)BRST Symmetries: Supervariable Approach

 We mention, in passing, that we have {\it not} taken the expansions for the supervariables [corresponding to the ordinary variables $(r, \vartheta, p_{\vartheta},B)$] because these are (anti-)BRST invariant (i.e. $s_{(a)b}[r, \vartheta, p_{\vartheta}, B] = 0$).
 As a consequence, we have the following restrictions:

 The above equations demonstrate that we have {\it no} (anti-)BRST symmetry transformations for the variables $[r(t), \vartheta(t), p_{\vartheta}(t),B(t)]$ as would become clear later.
 The superscript ($\cal B$) on the supervariables denote that these have been obtained after the BRST invariant restrictions that have been imposed on them.
-These restrictions state that such kind of ``physical'' quantities should {\it not} depend on ``soul" coordinate $\bar\theta$ of the anti-chiral supervariables [25] within the framework of augmented supervariable approach to the BRST formalism.
+These restrictions state that such kind of ``physical'' quantities should {\it not} depend on ``soul" coordinate $\bar\theta$ of the anti-chiral supervariables [25] within the framework of augmented (anti-)chiral supervariable approach.

-To determine the secondary variables of (7) (in terms of the basic and auxiliary variables of (1)), we shall invoke the basic idea of augmented supervariable formalism [9-12,14] which requires, first of all, to determine the appropriate BRST invariant quantities.
+To determine the secondary variables of (7) (in terms of the basic and auxiliary variables of (1)), we shall invoke the basic idea of augmented supervariable formalism [9-12] which requires, first of all, to determine the appropriate BRST invariant quantities.
 For instance, it can be readily checked that the following is true, namely;

 The second step is to generalize these quantities (present in the parenthesis) onto the anti-chiral super-submanifold and demand $\bar\theta$-independence of these quantities.
 Such requirement is essential because the ``soul" coordinate $\bar\theta$ is not a ``physical" object whereas the BRST-invariant quantities are [25].
 Thus, we have the following non-trivial restrictions (besides (8)) on the combinations of (super)variables, namely;